ccarabine/Churchbarn-holiday-let/README.md

 ![ Contact us form on small device](assets/uxd/contactus-smalldevice.PNG)

 # Features remaining to implement (long term objectives): <a name="features-toimplement"></a>
-* 1. Live calendar for bookings
-* 2. Testimonials
-* 3. Map
-* 4. Gallery with professional imagery
-* 5. Terms and conditions
-* 6. More details about area/property
-* 7. Pricing information

-#Testing <a name="testing"></a>

-i approached friends, family and my mentor for user testing and i received the following constructive feedback
-1. Color Pallete
-Contrast with the blue text on the pale blue background wasn't easy to read corrective action: Change color palette

-2. Header
-tried to click on the header church barn and didn't goto home page corrective action: added a href to the church barn text and linked it to "index.html"

-3. Navbar
-when i was half way down a page, i had to scroll all the way back to the top to click on another page corrective action
-I made the navbar sticky, so when you scrolled down, the header would go , but the navbar was stay at the top

-the barn page
-The same image displayed on the "a short stroll away" section" to "outdoors" correction action put the correct image in for the "a short stroll away" section

-4. The Area page - Video
-video on the area page was touching the heading underneath video on mobile only showed part of the video video played sound on entry

-corrective action
-adjusted the margin
-Adjusted code so it is fully responsive and showed the full screen added mute and controls to the code Adjusted the code

-5. Call to action buttons
-Call to action buttons on mobile was in the middle of attraction box corrective action took the barn-wrapper out of the  div class="rcontent2 background-section" and put it below

-6. Contact-us page

-* no vadliation in the form and when you click on submit, it didn't do anything corrective action added required to first name and last name

-* form - the message boxe didn't line up with the other inputs corrective action change code to use labels and inputs and made it fully responsive

-* The buttons were quite basic in styling and not centeral to the form corrective action added the same styling to the buttons as the CTA button added a btn-group (wrapper) and margin 0 auto to centralise the buttons

-* arrival and departure date, you couldn't see whatdate you entered corrective action put these on separate lines

-* Form said it wasn't secure when press submit intro paragraph was touching the form contact form overflowed the page on mobile

-corrective action
-The "action" was going to a formdump website which causing the security issue, i didn't want to use the code instutite post due the branding of the page, so i create a thank you for the enquiry page that when you click submit it goes to. added a class .contactus-text  to add padding i changed the width of the wrapper on media queries so the form didn't overflow on mobile devices

-Testing Check list <a name="features-current"></a>
+1.)
+Live calendar for bookings

+2.)
+Testimonials

+3.)
+Map

+4.)
+Gallery with professional imagery

+5.)
+Terms and conditions

+6.)
+More details about area/property

+7.)
+Pricing information

+# Testing <a name="testing"></a>

+1.)
+Colour palette contrast - the blue text on the pale blue background wasn’t easy to see

+* Corrective action: change colour palette

+2.)
+Header – when user tried to click on the header ‘Church Barn’, it did not take the user to the home page, which the user expected.

+* Corrective action: added a href to the Church Barn text and linked to ‘index.html’

+3.)
+Navbar – when the user scrolled down the page, they needed to scroll all the way back up to use navbarto select another page.

+* Corrective action: I made the navbar sticky, so navbar will always stay in position at the top of the page

+4.)
+The Barn page – The image used on the ‘A short stroll away’ page was incorrect and was a duplication of the ‘outdoors’

+* Corrective action: adjusted code to reference the correct image for the ‘A short stroll away’

+5.)
+The Area Page

+a.)
+The botoom of the video frame was touching the heading underneath on the mobile site.

+* Corrective action: adjusted margin to resolve gap between video and heading

+b.)
+The video within the frame was only partially visible

+* Corrective action: adjusted code to make the video frame fully responsive and show the full screen

+c.)
+The video played sound automatically when loaded, rather than on mute.

+* Corrective action: adjusted code to incorporate mute and video controls.

+6.)
+Call to action (CTA) button on the mobile site was wrongly positioned in the middle of ’attractions’ grid section.

+* Corrective action: removed the barn wrapper out of the div class and moved code out of the div

+7.)
+Contact Page

+a.)
+When user clicked ‘submit’ button, there was no validation

+* Corrective action: made first name and last name fields mandatory (used ‘required’ code)

+b.)
+Message box incorrectly aligned with the fields above

+* Corrective action: adjusted code to use labels and inputs and made it fully responsive

+c.)
+Buttons were too basic aesthetically, plus they were not aligned centrally as required

+* Corrective action: added styling to buttons (rounded corners/shadow), plus added btn-group (wrapper) and margin 0 auto to centralize buttons

+d.)
+Arrival/Departure date fields were not large enough, only partial data could be seen

+* Corrective action: repositioned Arrival/Departure date fields onto separate lines

+e.)
+When user submitted the enquiry from, there was a warning notification to advise user that the form was not secure

+* Corrective action: the enquiry form was linked to an insecure ‘formdump’ website, I didn’t wish to use The Code Institute site due to incorrect branding, so I created an additional page to thank user for their enquiry.

+f.)
+The text/paragraph above the enquiry form was touching the enquiry form

+* Corrective action: added a class.contactus-text to add padding, and therefore a space between the text and enquiry form

+g.)
+The enquiry form overflowed the page horizontally on the mobile site

+* Corrective action: changed the width of the wrapper on media queries so the form did not overflow

+# Testing Check list <a name="features-current"></a>

 ## Main Structure -Header, navigation bar and footer featured on all four pages.
 *  Consistency/aesthetically pleasing - PASS

-## The Header
+## Header
-At the top centre of the page.
-This section will let the user know the site they are visiting and the location.
+* At the top centre of the page.
+This section will let the user know the site they are visiting and the location. -PASS

 ## Navigation bar